Seolong/new_alarm_clock/README.md

 You can use my code in any way.
 But you cannot use images in the history.
-Because I don't made them.
+Because I didn't make them.
 My uncle made them.

 God bless you!